Filter

 In the options world, a straddle is an options strategy that involves simultaneously purchasing or selling both a call option and a put option with the same strike price and expiration date for a particular underlying asset.
 If the call and put are both purchased, the associated trade structure is called a “long straddle.”
-But if the call and put are both purchased, the associated trade structure is called a “short straddle.”
+But if the call and put are both sold, the associated trade structure is called a “short straddle.”

 A long straddle is typically favored when implied volatility is low and the investor expects a substantial move in the price of the underlying asset.
 In this scenario, the cost of purchasing both the call and put options may be relatively lower, making it more attractive to initiate a straddle position.
 If the price of the underlying asset experiences a significant movement beyond the breakeven points, the long straddle holder stands to profit from the increased volatility.
 Long straddles are often deployed ahead of events such as earnings announcements, regulatory decisions, or major economic reports, where significant price swings are anticipated.